Effective July 1, Ghanaians and Jamaicans can travel to and from each other’s country without a visa!!

-This was agreed to after presidents of the two countries held bilateral discussions in Kingston, Jamaica, on Saturday.
+This decision was made after the presidents of the two countries held bilateral discussions in Kingston, Jamaica, on Saturday.

 So, just because we are now adding Jamaica to our potential vacation spots, here’s every reason you need to go to Jamaica!!